thedaviddelta/lingva-translate/README.md

 ### Docker

 An [official Docker image](https://hub.docker.com/r/thedaviddelta/lingva-translate) is available to ease the deployment using Compose, Kubernetes or similar technologies.
-Remember to also include the environment variables (simplified to `site_domain` and `default_dark_theme`) when running the container.
+Remember to also include the environment variables (simplified to `site_domain` and `dark_theme`) when running the container.

 #### Docker Compose: